William Malet (companion of William the Conqueror)

 Malet held substantial property in Normandy – chiefly in the Pays de Caux, with a castle at Graville-Sainte-Honorine (now a suburb of Le Havre).
-After 1066, he held many properties in England as well, most of them in Yorkshire and East Anglia.
+After 1066, he held many properties in England as well, most of them in East Anglia, centered on the Honour of Eye, and Yorkshire.

 Biography

 Early life

 According to unverifiable, apocryphal accounts, Malet had significant, multiple ties to the Anglo-Saxon elite before the Norman Conquest.